ramiy/Charitable/readme.txt

 Support for recurring donations will be added as an extension, but is not yet available.

+= How do I get support? =

+You can post in the [support forum](https://wordpress.org/support/plugin/charitable) or reach us via [our support form](http://wpcharitable.com/support/).

 == Screenshots ==

 1. Creating a campaign.